By Sam Tucker, Australia and New Zealand Outreach Coordinator

 I didn’t go vegan because I suddenly didn’t like the taste, I went vegan to stop the massive amount of cruelty involved in animal agriculture.
 So it should come as no surprise that when it comes to meat substitutes, I’m a bit of a self-taught expert.

-If you follow this blog, you’ve probably read about all sorts of vegan meats and other vegan products available in the US.
-But if you live in Australia, like me, you’ve probably also had some difficulty finding them.
 Whilst many of these products can be found at organic supermarkets and specialty stores, few can be found in your standard supermarket.
-Luckily here in Australia, we have our own range of tasty vegan foods at all supermarkets.
+Luckily, here in Australia, we have our own range of tasty vegan foods at all supermarkets.

 To kick things off, let’s talk about some meat substitutes, all of which can be found at your local Coles or Woolworths.

 Two brands you want to keep an eye out for (available at both Coles and Woolworths) are Fry’s and Vegie Delights.
-Fry’s entire range is vegan, and Vegie Delights mark their vegan products with a green ‘V’ in a circle.
+Both of their entire product ranges are vegan.

 Vegie Delights make delicious “chicken” style tenders and burgers which can be found in the frozen section of your supermarket, as well as mince, sausages and a Sunday roast in the chilled section.
 In addition to being really tasty, these products are also packed with iron, protein, B12 and zinc.

-Another great brand of vegan meat is the Linda McCartney Foods range, although it’s only available at Woolworths.
-However they do make delicious vegan sausage rolls, pies, mince and burgers.
+Another great brand of vegan meat at Woolworths is the Linda McCartney Foods range.
+They make delicious vegan sausage rolls, pies, mince and burgers.

 Do you have a favorite Australian vegan meat?
 Share your opinion in the comments below!